enkb123/rosetta-io/rosetta-site/content/IO_Operations/docs/read_file.md

 # read_file

-Check that a file is read line by line, when file path is given as command line argument
+Read a file line by line

 ## Python